About Us

 At Trinder, our commitment to innovation while also increasing productivity and safety has established us as a trusted engineering partner across a broad range of industries and sectors.

-We view our role as enabling stakeholders to better serve their industries and customers by utilizing our extensive experience and expertise in designing, manufacturing, installing, and repairing a substantial range of products and equipment.
+We view our role as enabling customers to better serve their industries and customers by utilising our extensive experience and expertise in designing, manufacturing, installing, and repairing a substantial range of products and equipment.

 OUR PURPOSE